NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1b_sdr_weather_qa.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1b_sdr_weather/qa_bands.PNG" alt="QA Bands"></a>
 </figure>

 Most of these QA bands are inputs to and outputs from the Atmospheric Correction (ATCOR).
 We will expand upon these further, and encourage you to read more details about these data in the <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true" target="_blank">NEON Imaging Spectrometer Radiance to Reflectance Algorithm Theoritical Basis Document</a>.
 For the purposes of this exercise, we will focus on the Weather Quality Indicator band.
-Note that you can explore each of the QA bands, following similar steps below, just adjusting for the band names and values accordingly.
+Note that you can explore each of the QA bands, following similar steps below, adjusting the band names and values accordingly.

 ## Read in the `Weather_Quality_Indicator` Band